myndverk/exporttexts/README.md

-# Export Texts
+# Export Texts - A Blender Addon
-Export all texts to a folder.
+Export all texts in Blenders text editor to a folder.